UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 #### **Answer:**

-**Mark:** In Discord, that wouldn't be a bad idea.
-Honestly, it's a good idea.
+**Mark:** In Discord, that wouldn't be a bad idea. 💭

 **Rayne:** I can make another form for that.
-So it doesn't just get cluttered because we can make a super small form that people can send the contract address to, and then we can query it and see if we should add it.
+So it doesn't just get cluttered.

+We can make a super small form that people can send the contract address to, and then we can query it and see if we should add it.

-**Mark:** Can we just make a channel and make that form the only thing there and don't let people type.
-Just leave that form.
+**Mark:** We can make a channel and put that form as the only thing there— don't let people type.

-**Rayne:** Yeah, I'll put that.
-Maybe we move project requests and feature requests to the channel.
-That's easy to find.
+**Rayne:** Yeah, I'll put that in the Discord.
+Maybe we move project requests and feature requests to a specific channel.

-**Add Speaker:** Tyler just made add a project request right here.

-**Rayne:** Do it similarly to Rariable, or they did before.
+They do something like this at Rarible— or they did before.

 **Mark:** Sorry for the delay, guys.
 We're trying to set that up quickly.

-### **Question:**
+### **Question: Fluffer Nutter**

-Okay, Fluffer Nutter's question; Can I have an option to get paid for my NFT in more than one token?
+Can I have an option to get paid for my NFT in more than one token?

 Like list my NFT for 4 ETH or the equivalent of XYZ, can receive a combo of both or the full amount in either token.

 #### **Answer:**

 **Mark:** No, you can't.

-But if you guys want to do that, we can make a contract that allows you to do that; that's tough.
-I don't know if that's possible.
-We would probably have to upgrade the contracts to add that feature.
-I probably can't answer that question because I don't know if that is possible.
-I think it's possible, but I don't know if we can just upgrade it willy-nilly like that.
-That's a good question.
-Is Ryan here?
+If you guys want to do that, we can make a contract that allows you to do that; that's tough.
+We would have to upgrade the contracts to include that feature.
+I can't answer that question because I don't know if that is possible.
+I'm unsure if we can upgrade it willy-nilly like that.

-**Ryan:** Yeah, what's up?
-Sorry, I'm working on the Marketplace.

-**Mark:** FlufferNutter asked, Is it possible to get paid for an NFT and multiple tokens?
-Like if he wanted to get paid 4 ETH, but someone wanted to offer 2 ETH and then 20,000 XYZ just to make it simple math.
+Ryan, Is it possible to get paid for an NFT and multiple tokens?
+Like if someone wanted to get paid 4 ETH, but someone wanted to offer 2 ETH and then 20,000 XYZ— to make it simple math.

-**Ryan:** I think we can support that without a smart contract upgrade using ERC 20 bundles.
+**Ryan:** I think we can support that without a smart contract upgrade using ERC20 bundles.
 I'd have to look into it, but I think it could be possible.

 **Mark:** Okay, well, there's your answer.
 That's a great question.
 Fluffer Nutter.

 **Ryan:** We can always do a DAO vote.
 So nothing's off the table.

-### **Question:**
+### **Question: James F**

-Yes.
-Okay.
-James F asked another question; You all brought up additional functionality for XYZ in the past.
+You all brought up additional functionality for $XYZ in the past.

 What's the plan on that?

 #### **Answer:**

-**Mark:** We've answered this question for the last three weeks.
-Troy comes up and talks about this.
-He's not giving too much information about it, but there is planned utility.
-We'll just leave it at that.
-But yes, we do have plans, and no, we're not going to say it just yet, but when all that stuff is ready, it's going to be badass.
+**Mark:** There is planned utility.
+We'll leave it at that.
+We do have plans, and no, we're not going to say it yet, when all that stuff is ready, it's going to be badass.

-**Troy:** I mean, if I could give a little.
-The new Graviton website launched, and there's some stuff on there that provides a little bit of an update on this.
+**Troy:** I can talk a little.

+The new [Graviton](https://graviton.xyz) website launched, and there's some information on there.
 The token will be mined through a live streaming service, and anyone who contributes GPU power to this system will be able to mine XYZ.
-I'm going to leave it at that, though.
-There's also some other stuff we're working on, but I just can't talk about it.
+I'm going to leave it at that.

+There's some other stuff we're working on, but I can't talk about it. 🤐

 **Mark:** Thanks, Troy.

 **Troy:** Hey, man, any time.

-**Mark:** Okay.
-Tyler likes James F and his ideas.

-**Mark:** Okay.
-Here's Marklar sending this stuff on, Avagotchi.
-Okay.
-Does anybody have any other questions?
-I mean, it's exciting.
-We're super close.

-### **Question:**
+### **Question: Navi**

-Sick Navi is coming in here and asking some questions; What can the community do to help at University succeed the most?
+What can the community do to help at University succeed the most?

 For example, like listing migrations?
-Is it better if we cancel other listings?
+Is it better if we cancel other listings? 🧐

 #### **Answer:**

-**Mark:** Okay, so those are all really good questions.
-So really, the best thing that anyone can do for Universe right now is honestly test the Marketplace and give us your honest and best feedback.
+**Mark:** The best thing that anyone can do for Universe, right now— test the Marketplace and give us your honest and best feedback.

 We want to hear from you guys and what the community wants.
 We're here to accept criticism.
 Another thing that anyone can do is tell your friends about us, like a retweet, follow, and share, that there is a decentralized competitor in the space coming, and we have been building for the last year, and we wanted to build this thing right.
 We knew it took longer than expected, but many people know about the Universe.
 I think some people need to be reminded that it's finally launching because we have been building this thing for the last ten months.

 And another thing, too, is exactly what Navi is saying: migrating listings over is probably another way to help.
 Tyler mentioned that earlier.
 OpenSea has quite the monopoly on listings.
 That's partially why their volume is so crazy.
 But moving listings over, telling your friends, explaining that we're a decentralized alternative, honestly giving your best feedback back to us, and how can we improve to help the Marketplace and help Universe?